SebastianBruijns/diHMM/README.md

 ## Example data set

-We directly provide the data of example mouse KS014, as well as intermediate results for ease of processing.
+We directly provide the data of example mouse KS014, as well as intermediate results for ease of processing, checkout the branch "paper_example".
 Some files are larger, and are stored here, drop them into the `multi_chain_saves` folder: https://nextcloud.tuebingen.mpg.de/index.php/s/eZD9WskBfme9gDj
 The chains (output of ``dynamic_GLMiHMM_fit.py``) are not provided at the moment, as these files are too large, as a consequence ``raw_fit_processing_part1.py`` cannot be run directly.